-- Fulfil its corporate governance and oversight of Ampol's remuneration framework, succession planning and remuneration and diversity and inclusion disclosures. - Set measurable objectives for achieving diversity and inclusion and reviewing the progress made towards achieving those objections on an annual basis. - Review the remuneration of NEDs and the total remuneration pool of NEDs. - Review the remuneration, including retention and termination payments to the MD & CEO and the ALT. - Monitor performance of the MD & CEO and the ALT. - Review succession planning for ALT positions. - Consider significant governance, regulatory and industry issues with the potential to affect remuneration matters. - Review the remuneration disclosures in the Annual Report.
+- Assist the Board with oversight of Ampol's Code of Conduct, remuneration framework, succession planning, remuneration and diversity and inclusion disclosures. - Review measurable objectives for achieving diversity and inclusion and reviewing the progress made towards achieving those objectives on an annual basis. - Review the remuneration of NEDs and the total remuneration pool of NEDs. - Review the remuneration, including retention and termination payments to the MD & CEO and the ALT. - Review succession planning for ALT positions. - Consider significant governance, regulatory and industry issues with the potential to affect remuneration matters. - Review the remuneration disclosures in the Annual Report. - Review and monitor the effectiveness of management programs in relation to Ampol's culture, engagement and talent.